wytyang00/60DaysOfUdacity/StudyJournal.md

 **Day 34:**

 • Let the models train for the whole day as I saved the generated piano note sequence every 50 updates.
 Trained for about 8400 updates so far.
 I'm going to stop it at 8500th update and save the model.

+---

+**Day 35:**

+• Generated a few samples from my music generator and evaluated their quality by listening to them myself.
+It was bad...